TheTechSage/Shoe-Zone/README.md

 # Shoe Zone App ( in React + Vite)

-This app was created as a React Personal Project.
+This app was created as a React Personal Project with vite.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.